Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 On Monday, July 30, 1883, Simmons... came to Maldon with his balloon, and at once set about repairing some damages which it had sustained at Brighton a few weeks previously.
 Composed principally of indiarubber and bird-lime — a queer combination this must seem to the non-aeronautic mind — it was one of the strongest balloons ever constructed.
 It was capable of holding 37,000 cubic feet of gas, — exactly the same quantity, by the way, as held by the balloon in which Burnaby crossed the Channel, — and when inflated it was seventy-five feet in height and forty-two in diameter.

-Bird-lime = juice of mistletoe berries - an adhesive.
+Bird-lime = an adhesive made from the juice of mistletoe berries.

 The same way party balloons are made: by painting latex on to a form: